awsdocs/amazon-ecs-developer-guide/doc_source/platform-linux-fargate.md

 The following is the changelog for platform version `1.2.0`\.

 **Note**
-Platform version `1.2.0` is deprecated\.
-We recommend migrating to the latest platform version\.
+Platform version `1.2.0` is no longer available\.
 For information about platform version deprecation, see [AWS Fargate platform version deprecation](platform-versions-retired.md)\.
 + Added support for private registry authentication using AWS Secrets Manager\.
 For more information, see [Private registry authentication for tasks](private-auth.md)\.

 ## 1\.1\.0<a name="platform-version-1-1"></a>